pwighton/ci-qms/QM-001--QualityManual.md

-Activities related to planning, conducting, and documenting internal and external audits of *clinical investigations* **SHALL** be performed and documented in accordance with the Internal and External Audit Procedure, SOP-012 and adress applicable requirements in ISO-9001:2015 Section 9.2, ICH E6(R2) Section 5.19, and ISO-19011:2018.
+Activities related to planning, conducting, and documenting internal and external audits of *clinical investigations* **SHALL** be performed and documented in accordance with the Internal and External Audit Procedure, SOP-012 and address applicable requirements in ISO-9001:2015 Section 9.2, ICH E6(R2) Section 5.19, and ISO-19011:2018.

 ### 8.5 Change Control